 The Agile software development methodology encouraged enterprises to deploy software and services.
 New features can address functional flaws or user feature demands.
 Although incremental delivery provides numerous advantages, application modifications can occasionally have unforeseen consequences on the software, such as making certain functionalities inoperable.

-And that's where Regression Testing is helpful!
+And that's where Regression Testing techniques are helpful!
 But What Is Regression Testing, and why is it important?

 What is Regression Testing?